-Curfew.
+O Curfew.

-- a.
-As a part of preferring others and developing a healthy lifestyle, campus housing remains quiet after 9:00 p.m. to allow students to study, pray, or sleep. - Students are to be in their residential facility by 10:00 p.m. and in their rooms with lights out by 10:30 p.m. - c.
+- ▲ a.
+As a part of preferring others and developing a healthy lifestyle, campus housing remains quiet after 9:00 p.m. to allow students to study, pray, or sleep. - b.
+Students are to be in their residential facility by 10:00 p.m. and in their rooms with lights out by 10:30 p.m. - c.
 Curfew is established for HCC breaks and summer term as needed.
 The Residential Coordinator provides this information to students remaining in residential living facilities.

-Parking and • Transportation.
+And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect. -Romans 12:2 Parking and Transportation.
 Student automobile parking is provided at campus housing and HCC classrooms.
 For the sake of safety and to discourage problems of theft or vandalism, students are to lock vehicles at all times and never leave keys unattended in a car.
 Any problems regarding vehicles are to be reported to the Residential Coordinator immediately.
 Bicycles must be locked with a chain in designated areas.
 The speed limit on all HCC campus streets is 20 mph, and students must be cautious when driving through the community as many small children live and play there.